 "I said look at me!"

 'He never would have lost his temper so easily before, he is slipping and he knows it.'

-A smile tugged at his lips, he had fight to keep a straight face.
+A smile tugged at his lips, he had to fight to keep a straight face.

 'Do I really hate him?
 No... not yet.
 Anger yes but not hate'

 Kael fought the urge to look up, this could not be good.
-He felt the markings on his right breast lurch as if in agreement, instantly all pretence at anger evaporated and his stomach did the flips.
-Something was about to happen, be it in a day or week something of notice would happen.
+He felt the markings on his right breast lurch as if in agreement, instantly all pretense at anger evaporated and his stomach did the flips.
+Something was about to happen, be it in a day or week something of notice wouldhappen.
 Something always happened after the marks moved.